shredthaGNAR/list-of-my-starred-repos/README.md

 * [sowdust/sowdust.github.io](https://github.com/sowdust/sowdust.github.io): Facebook search engine that works after the Graph API has been shut down
 * [soscripted/sox](https://github.com/soscripted/sox): Stack Overflow Extras: a userscript for the Stack Exchange websites to add a bunch of optional toggle-able features
 * [cmacrae/spacebar](https://github.com/cmacrae/spacebar): A minimal status bar for macOS.
 Ideal for use with tiling window managers like yabai
-* [spaceship-prompt/spaceship-prompt](https://github.com/spaceship-prompt/spaceship-prompt): :rocket::star: Minimalistic, powerful and extremely customizable Zsh prompt
+* [spaceship-prompt/spaceship-prompt](https://github.com/spaceship-prompt/spaceship-prompt): 🚀✨ Minimalistic, powerful and extremely customizable Zsh prompt
 * [friedPotat0/Spam-Scores](https://github.com/friedPotat0/Spam-Scores): Thunderbird add-on to display spam scores according to mail headers.
 Supports spam/ham score headers of Rspamd and SpamAssassin.
 The add-on adds a column with the overall spam score to the mail list view and shows details of any matched spam/ham rule.
 * [librespeed/speedtest](https://github.com/librespeed/speedtest): Self-hosted Speed Test for HTML5 and more.
 Easy setup, examples, configurable, mobile friendly.
 Supports PHP, Node, Multiple servers, and more
 * [sivel/speedtest-cli](https://github.com/sivel/speedtest-cli): Command line interface for testing internet bandwidth using speedtest.net